Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Mr. Tuyen, current tax law has two methods of calculating value added tax: deduction and direct.

-With the deduction method, the tax payer must record accounting books and invoices according to regulations.
+With the deduction method, the taxpayer must record accounting books and invoices according to regulations.
 Then, the amount payable is the difference between output VAT and input VAT (must meet the deduction conditions).

 "The tax industry always encourages units to have complete accounting and documentation and apply the tax deduction method," Mr. Tuyen emphasized.

-Mr. Tuyen also said that he will direct tax officials to work directly with schools to provide detailed instructions on how to declare and pay taxes in accordance with regulations to avoid misunderstandings about how to determine the amount of tax payable for the same service.
+Mr. Tuyen also said that he will direct tax officers to work directly with schools to provide detailed instructions on how to declare and pay taxes in accordance with regulations to avoid misunderstandings about how to determine the amount of tax payable for the same service.

 Source: https://dantri.com.vn/giao-duc/xon-xao-mot-bua-an-ban-tru-cua-hoc-sinh-phai-dong-2-lan-thue-20250517094259123.htm